k9w/instructions/containerOpenbsdChroot.md

 Specifically, an OpenBSD chroot needs to:

-- Allow processes to ask that memory be made writable and executable and therefore should have `wxallowed`.
+- Allow a process to ask that memory be made writable and executable and therefore should have `wxallowed`.

 - Interpret character and block devices in /dev and therefore should